 Shorne Woods Country Park © Greg Hitchcock

-- The Western Southern Link Road will destroy parts of Shorne & Ashenbank Woods SSSI and Claylane Woods.
+Either link road option would have resulted in the loss of ancient woodland, but specifically the Western Southern Link Road (the chosen route) has the potential to destroy parts of Shorne & Ashenbank Woods SSSI and Claylane Woods.

 While the economic benefits have been weighed against the financial costs, they have not assessed the economic costs, for example the impact on community health, ecosystem services, or tourism.
 Kent Wildlife Trust believes that the only sustainable way to reduce congestion is to reduce demand.
 This has the additional benefit of reducing air pollution and the greenhouse gasses that result in climate change.
 Air pollution is the leading environmental health risk factor in the UK, and climate change is one of the greatest threats to our environment and the ‘ecosystem services’ which we depend upon.